After Hurricane Ian, floods leave a deep insurance gap

 The Peace River near North Port is still turning yards into ponds.
 Clear Water Lake in Apopka has continued to rise.
 People are trudging in and out of sodden apartment buildings in Orange County – the seat of Disney.

-And here in Astor, where Mr. Johnson is the bridge mechanic for the single-span Astor Bridge, the St. John’s River was still severely flooded on Tuesday, leaving hundreds of homes with water in them and residents wandering around in disbelief.
+And here in Astor, where Mr. Johnson is the bridge mechanic for the single-span Astor Bridge, the St. Johns River was still severely flooded on Tuesday, leaving hundreds of homes with water in them and residents wandering around in disbelief.

 America’s premier state of dreams is in a state of flux.